i-core/keepalived-dockerfile/README.md

 # keepalived-dockerfile
-Dockerfile for keepalived sservice on Alpine Linux.
+Dockerfile for keepalived service on Alpine Linux.

 Features
 --------